-Katherine Toy joined the Golden Gate National Parks Conservancy in October 2017 as Executive Vice President of Partnerships and Programs.
-Together with her team, Katherine is responsible for delivering the "For All" aspect of the organization's "Parks For All Forever" vision–a vision that invites and delights in having diverse communities use the parks and participate in the Conservancy's public programs.
-Katherine provides leadership to the Conservancy's Youth and Program Services, Volunteers and Internships, Civic and Community Engagement, and Communications and Marketing divisions.
+Together with her team, Katherine is responsible for delivering the "For All" aspect of the organization's "Parks For All Forever" vision–a vision dedicated to making our parklands accessible, relevant and inclusive.
+Katherine provides leadership to the Conservancy's Youth and Program Services, Volunteers and Internships, Civic Engagement and New Initiatives, and the Institute at the Golden Gate.

 Katherine’s knowledge and experience with parks, history, and untold stories began when she became the first Executive Director of the Angel Island Immigration Station Foundation.
 In that role, Katherine championed the restoration and interpretation of the site, working with California State Parks, the National Park Service, Congressional representatives and advocates for raising awareness of the experience of immigration into America through the Pacific.